 If you’re going to ask, “Why is any kind of bullying such an issue?”
 Well, bullying itself is associated with many negative outcomes.
-When it’s spotted on act, it’s important to respond quickly and be the one to stop it.
-According to our child and youth counseling courses mentors, most children and teens don’t tell their parents that they are being bullied.
+When it’s spotted on the act, it’s important to respond quickly and be the one to stop it.
+According to our child and youth Counselling Courses mentors, most children and teens don’t tell their parents that they are being bullied.
 These parents will most likely realize it when it’s a little too late.
-Any kind of bullying, including cyberbullying is a huge problem as your child:
+Any kind of bullying, including cyberbullying is a huge problem for your child:

 It can be easy to assume that while bullying is unpleasant, it’s a ‘normal’ part of childhood and isn’t necessarily a huge case.
 Current research suggests that suicide attempts among adolescents have nearly doubled since 2008, making it the 2nd leading cause of death for individuals around 10-34 years of age.
 With nearly one in five children being bullied each year, it’s a statistic that parents should not ignore.

 It’s important to maintain good communication with your child.
-It helps you to pick up on any changes in their attitudes and behavior more quickly.
-Another proactive step is to study counselling courses online; not only will this education look great on your resume, but it helps you spot the warning signs in your children and respond to them quickly and appropriately.
+It helps you to pick up on any changes in their attitudes and behaviour more quickly.
+Another proactive step is to study Counselling Courses online; not only will this education look great on your resume, but it helps you spot the warning signs in your children and respond to them quickly and appropriately.
 Modules include anger management, child counseling, grief psychology, and more to help you analyze a certain behavior or situation.
-Every parent can benefit from studying child and youth counselling courses, as it gives them the necessary skills and knowledge to spot the early signs of bullying.
+Every parent can benefit from studying child and Youth Counselling Courses, as it gives them the necessary skills and knowledge to spot the early signs of bullying.

 1. They become uneasy or withdrawn.